Deadline to Indicate Your Free Score-Send Recipient

 Should I send scores to colleges before my senior year?

 If you’re taking AP Exams as a junior or sophomore and you know you’ll be applying to a specific college, we suggest you use your one free score send to designate that college as a score recipient.
 You have until the June 20 deadline to use your free score send online.
-You can also request additional score sends online or by mail or fax for a fee.
+You can also request additional score sends online for a fee.

 If you’re a senior entering college in the fall, check your college’s deadline for getting AP scores.
 We encourage you to send scores as soon as they’re available to make sure they’re received in time.